sodapopcan/shipping_materials/README.md

 ## Warning

-I released this gem on Friday, July 19, 2013.
-All tests are passing, though I am still making some changes.
+I would not designate this gem "production ready".
+I will be using it in production at my place of work very soon; I just wanted to get it out there.

 ## Installation